OWASP/www-project-threat-dragon/docs-2/usage/config/google.md

 ---

-title: Configure local access
+title: Configure Google Drive access
 layout: col-document
 tags: threatdragon
 document: OWASP Threat Dragon version 2.4
-permalink: /docs-2/local-file/
+permalink: /docs-2/google-drive/

 ---

 {% include breadcrumb.html %}

-[Threat Dragon](http://owasp.org/www-project-threat-dragon) can be run as a web application.
+[Threat Dragon](http://owasp.org/www-project-threat-dragon) can be run as a web application and if Google Drive access is required then some configuration is needed for the necessary environment variables.
-The threat models can be stored on the file system local to the client / browser, and some configuration of environment variables is needed to do this.
-These environment variables are described in the [installation instructions]({{ '/docs-2/install-environment/#environment-variables-reference' | relative_url }}).
+The Google Drive specific environment variables are listed at the [end of this page](#google-drive-environment-variables), other variables are described in the [installation instructions]({{ '/docs-2/install-environment/#environment-variables-reference' | relative_url }}).

-## Local file access
+## Google Drive access

-This page is a step by step explanation of how to configure the Threat Dragon Web Application for local file system access.
+This page is a step by step explanation of how to configure the Threat Dragon web application for access to a Google Drive.
-These steps assume that the Threat Dragon web application is being used for learning or testing purposes, if it is in a production environment then ensure that full security controls are in place for any publicly accessible or sensitive use.
+Most of these steps assume that the web application is being used for learning or testing purposes, if it is in a production environment then ensure that full security controls are in place for any public accessible or sensitive use.

 ### Decide on configuration

-There are a couple of configuration parameters that need to be determined at the outset.
+There are various configuration parameters that need to be determined at the outset.

 The Node environment - is it 'test', 'production' or 'development'?
-Going with 'development' because using 'production' enforces secure cookies that is not needed here, and 'test' alters the functionality from what is being tested.
+Go with 'development' because using 'production' enforces secure cookies that is not needed here, and 'test' alters the functionality from what is being tested.

 - `NODE_ENV='development'`

-Application port number: this defaults to 3000 and can be mapped to another port when running the docker command.
+Application port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
 So leave the server port at 3000 by not defining it, and it can then be mapped to external port 8080 using docker.

-Server API protocol: this would be set to HTTPS in production, but as we are in development mode define it as HTTP.
+Server API protocol - this would be set to HTTPS in production, but during development define it as HTTP.

 - `SERVER_API_PROTOCOL='http'`